Mitigating Nonlinear Systematics in Weak Lensing Surveys II: Stability and Diagnostics with Intrinsic Alignment: Results

 It is possible that the IA model adopted in the sampling is not fully representative of reality.
 The key question is therefore: to what extent can we trust the cosmological parameter inference, and what diagnostic tools are available to assess the validity of the assumed IA model?
 An incorrect IA model can, in general, introduce biases either in redshift or in $k$-space.
 The BNT transform provides access to $k$-space, while redshift-space information can be obtained through $z$-bin grouping, as discussed in Section~\ref{subsec:IIIB}.
 In the following, we compare the non-BNT and BNT cases for different $k$-cuts and lensing-kernel groupings.

 We first investigate the impact of an incorrect IA model in the redshift space by using the NLA-z model from Table \ref{tbl:prior_IA} for fiducial and NLA model for the sampling.
 The NLA-z model introduces a different redshift dependence than the standard NLA model, which illustrates the impact of choosing an incorrect IA model.
 The data vector is split in three tomographic redshift groups: $(i,j)$ or $(a,b)$ for noBNT or BNT, belonging to either $\{1,2,3\}$, $\{4,5,6\}$, or $\{7,8,9,10\}$.
 For each subset, we exclude cross-correlations between bins belonging to different groups, as explained in Section \ref{subsec:IIIB}.
 Figure~\ref{fig:zBand_NLAz_TAS8} shows the resulting constraints on $A_\mathrm{TA}$ and $\eta_\mathrm{TA}$ derived from the posterior sampling.
 In both the noBNT and BNT analyses, the resulting contours display substantial inconsistencies across different redshift-bin groupings.
-Constraints from the first three tomographic bins deviate from those obtained using the full redshift range by more than $5\sigma$ in $\eta_\mathrm{TA}$.
-Likewise, the constraints from the last four tomographic bins differ from those of the first three by over $5\sigma$, while still showing a tension exceeding $4\sigma$ relative to the unsliced case.
+Constraints from the first three tomographic bins deviate from those obtained using the full redshift range by more than $5\sigma$ in $\eta_\mathrm{TA}$ ($7.01\sigma$ for BNT and $7.03\sigma$ for noBNT using the mahalanobis distance \cite{mahalanobis36distance} between the posterior means on the multi-dimensional parameter space).
+Likewise, the constraints from the last four tomographic bins differ from those of the first three by over $10\sigma$ (10.85 for BNT and 12.19 for noBNT), while still showing a tension exceeding $5\sigma$ (7.16 for BNT and 8.36 for noBNT) relative to the unsliced case.
 These findings demonstrate that strong internal inconsistencies can arise when the IA model is incorrect.
 Redshift grouping therefore provides a useful diagnostic for testing the validity of the assumed IA model.

 Based on the BNT and noBNT constraints shown in Figure~\ref{fig:zBand_NLAz_TAS8}, we fit an effective tidal alignment amplitude, $A_\mathrm{TA,eff}(z)$ (using the definition from Eq.\ref{eqn:A_ta_eff}) for each redshift grouping.
 Figure~\ref{fig:zBand_NLAz_AIA} presents the resulting $A_\mathrm{TA,eff}(z)$ compared to the input NLA-z Fiducial model.
 The centre values and bin width along the $z$-axis are obtained from the $n(z)$-weighted mean and standard deviation, by combining the redshift slices $\mathbb{Z}_{1,2,3}$, $\mathbb{Z}_{4,5,6}$, and $\mathbb{Z}_{7,8,9,10}$ into three effective single redshift distributions.
 This demonstrates that, for an intrinsic alignment model with explicit redshift dependence, such an approach can serve as a viable method to constrain the detailed redshift evolution of the IA model if the sampling model cannot recover it.
 For instance, $A_\mathrm{IA,eff}(z)$ (Eq. \ref{eqn:A_ta_eff}) cannot cross zero with our sampling IA model (Eq. \ref{eqn:c1}), but it can do so with the fiducial IA model (Eq. \ref{eq:nlaz}), therefore creating a discrepancy.